wrale/wrale-acdm/docs/user-guide.md

 Optional parameters:
 - `--rev`: Specify a branch, tag, or commit (defaults to "main")

+Notes:
+- This command will fail if your git repository has uncommitted changes
+- Use `--force` to bypass git status checks (not recommended)

 ### Including Specific Paths

 By default, the entire repository will be included.
 To select specific paths: